Statwolf/atom-statwolf/README.md

 ctrl + alt + y              : Execute test file getting tab-separated output ctrl + shift + w            : Execute current file in the worker ctrl + alt + w              : Execute test file in the worker

+From a form main file
+ctrl + alt + g              : Open the current form in a browser
 ```